 |Course Coordinator||Elizabeth Lee, firstname.lastname@example.org, 802-475-2022 x102|

 *Discounts are available to past Learning from the Lake participants

 |Size||15 students maximum|

 View a live-stream tour of a shipwreck through the camera lens of an underwater robot.
 Develop lessons for a 35-foot map of the Lake Champlain watershed.
 Explore every nook and cranny of a creaky, tarry replica of a Revolutionary War gunboat or a steamboat wreck as weather allows.
-Paddle to the shores of an archaeological site that was frequented by indigenous people for thousands of years.
-Browse (very carefully!) through boxes of fascinating museum artifacts yet to be displayed.
+Browse through boxes of fascinating museum artifacts yet to be displayed.
 Closely examine many life forms in the lake, from microscopic plants to flopping fish and microplastics that effect lake quality.

 Learning from the Lake takes place at the interface between museum collections and the classroom.
 Back for its third year, this professional development course immerses teachers in the maps, boats, artifacts, shipwrecks, and water quality of Lake Champlain.
 Participants meet and talk with experts and build powerful new lesson plans using the Museum’s resources.
 New for 2020, teachers will explore a giant map of the Lake Champlain watershed designed for spatial and geographic learning for all ages.
 Stipends of $500 are available for 10 teachers to develop lesson plans using the Giant Map.
 Learn more >